canonical/open-documentation-academy/website/our-vision.md

 With our help, your open source journey can be a valuable experience that you can be proud of and receive tangible recognition for.

----

 ## Our vision

 __Documentation accessible to all.
 Contribution possible for everyone.
 Leadership within reach.__

-At CODA—the Canonical Open Documentation Academy—we envision a future where *quality documentation forms the foundation and lifeblood of open-source ecosystems*.
+At Canonical Open Documentation Academy (CODA), we envision a future where *quality documentation forms the foundation and lifeblood of open-source ecosystems*.
 We see a world where *clear, accessible, and thoughtful content demystifies technology*.
 This environment welcomes both newcomers and experienced contributors from every corner of the globe.
 Together, we commit to build a collaborative and innovative community where open source thrives for generations to come.

----

 ## Our mission

-To build the premier global community advancing open-source documentation excellence through mentorship and collaboration.
+__To build a global community advancing open-source documentation excellence through mentorship and collaboration.__

 As a pioneering program focused on the craft of documentation, the Open Documentation Academy: